Of Commerce, Counsel & the Coin

 The Federal Reserve Act

-Signed by Woodrow Wilson on 23 December, in the slack week of Christmas.
-The American central bank is chartered as a hybrid creature: federally governed in name, owned by its member commercial banks in fact.
+Signed by Woodrow Wilson on 23 December, in the slack week of Christmas, chartering the American central bank as a hybrid creature, federally governed in name and owned in fact by its member commercial banks.

 1944